sjberry/buildit/README.md

 There are a few tasks that can be run directly from the command line.
 Currently the following commands are supported:

 * **build** &ndash; A shortcut for the buildit `build` functionality.
-* **server** &ndash; A rudimentary local development server written with Express for serving static files and simple routes.

 ### build ###
 The build functionality can be run from the command line through node with: